davemeckin/Internet_of_Everything/Putting_it_all_together/Put_Together.md

 - OK now add two buttons which call the ```_setLineChart()``` and ```_setBarChart()``` methods.
 HINT: This works exactly the same as HTML using the onClick method attribute!

+- Awesome, you've made a demo visualiser in React for your recorded data!

 ### Task 8 - Create some new components from material-ui examples

 - Go to http://www.material-ui.com/ and check out some of their awesome ui components.